Most common data feed file formats

 You might also see extensions like .zip or .gz, as some channels accept compressed files.
 Though compression is not usually required, there are some benefits to compressing feed files.

 Compressed files can be imported and exported more quickly and they take up less space.
 For example, you can expect your compressed .gz file to take up some 5-10% of the space of a similar XML or CSV.
 That means you can save both bandwidth and time by using compressed files.
-Of course, once compressed, the file is no longer human-readable and will need to be uncompressed before it can be edited.
-However, this is not a big blocker and is generally easy to do successfully.

 When you're ready to continue, click next.